dean-sequeira/streamlit-snowflake-usage/README.md

 # streamlit-snowflake-usage
-Welcome to the Snowflake Credit Usage Forecast App that utilizes the Streamlit and Facebook Prophet library to forecast the credit usage of Snowflake.
+Welcome to the Snowflake Credit Usage Forecast App that utilizes Streamlit, Snowflake-Connector and Facebook Prophet packages to forecast the credit usage of Snowflake.
 By analysing the historical Snowflake credit usage, this app provides a forecast of the credit usage for the next six months and estimated costs.

 Packages used: